ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ### BL2

-BL1 loads and passes control to BL2 at Secure EL1.
+BL1 loads and passes control to BL2 at Secure-EL1.
 BL2 is linked against and loaded at a platform-specific base address (more information can be found later in this document).
 The functionality implemented by BL2 is as follows.